jruby/jrubyfx/README.md

 Status
 ------
-JRubyFX should be usable in its current form and able to run FXML apps if used properly (see Issues).
+JRubyFX master should be usable in its current form and able to run simple FXML apps if used properly (see Issues).
-The syntax of the FXML side of JRubyFX should be fairly stable, but the JavaFX DSL may change.
-At this point in time, no custom ruby controls are supported from FXML, though you can certainly create them in code.
+FXML syntax in master is very different from 0.9 series currently on rubygems and not yet fully stabilized in master.
+Use 0.9.2 if you care about this.

 Install
 -----